Albdevlab/Anna-interface/phases/phase-0/overview.md

 - ANNA is publicly accessible
 - Governance can verify real progress
 - The project is ready for evaluation and potential continuation

+> Note: Phase 0 does not request or require any funding.
+> It is delivered as completed documentation and a public demonstration
+> for review and validation by governance.